ermongroup/cs228-notes/inference/variational/index.md

 $$
 where $$H(\mu) = \E_{q(x)} \log q(x)$$ denotes the entropy of $$q(x)$$ and $$\mu = \E_{q(x)} \psi(x)$$ is called the vector of moments.
 The key observation here is that instead of optimizing over $$q$$, we can equivalently optimize over the set of *valid moments* $$\mu$$.

 But which moments are valid?
-These are the ones that correspond to some probability distribution, i.e. they are in the set
+These are the ones that correspond to some probability distribution, i.e., they are in the set
 $$
 \mathbb{M} = \{ \mu : \exists p \text{ s.t. } \mu = \sum_x \psi(x)p(x) \text{ for some $p(x) \geq 0$ that sums to 1} \}
 $$